Star of the County Down beginner piano music, comes with fun ideas for using piano chords. For solo and piano duet

 Now here is the Star of the County Down beginner duet version, with a Primo and Secondo, using 4/4 time:

-Three of my young students put together a version of Star of the County Down for a state technology-in-the-schools contest.
+Three of my young students put together a version of Star of the County Down for a state of Alaska technology-in-the-schools contest.
 They called their new version of the song, with its new words, Star of the Slippery Dock, and made a video of it.

-Although in my opinion they should have spent much more time practicing (!!!) they still won first place in their category, and garnered several prizes for their classroom, including $500.00!
+Although in my opinion they should have spent MUCH more time rehearsing (!!!) they still won first place in their category, and garnered several prizes for their classroom, including $500.00!
 I tell you this not to boast of their musical prowess (I had no hand in it), but to attest to the drawing power of this song!